SuryaPatil/surveillance-app/README.md

 ## To run

 ### Software requirements:
-Note: This project was built on tested on Ubuntu 24.04.
+Note: This project was built and tested on Ubuntu 24.04.

 1) Install [OpenCV](https://phoenixnap.com/kb/installing-opencv-on-ubuntu)